jurgen-kluft/go-home/README.md

 # go-home

-Automated home using NATS (messaging), Redis (database) and micro services.
+Automated home using micro service and Redis for PubSub/KVDB.

 # Services

-All services communicate over NATS.
+All services communicate over Pub/Sub of REDIS.

 # Redis

+Used as Key-Value Database and as a PubSub server.